 I received my M.A. in counseling and guidance, and Ph.D. in counseling psychology, from the University of Missouri-Kansas City.
 I completed my doctoral clinical internship at the University of Utah University Counseling Center.
 During that time, I provided over 1,000 hours of therapy and assessment, and received over 300 hours of individual clinical supervision.
-I am a licensed psychologist in the state of Utah (#9517430-2501) and I carry a caseload of individual and couples clients in my private practice.
+I am a licensed psychologist in the states of Colorado (#5484) Utah (#9517430-2501) and I carry a caseload of individual and relationship therapy clients in my private practice.

 I incorporate values of diversity, inclusion, and social justice in my clinical practice and professional work.
 I acknowledge my unearned privileges and stand-up to experiences of oppression.
 I conduct my work with an emphasis on ethics, integrity, accountability, and relationship-building.
 I want clients, students, and colleagues to feel comfortable and accepted in our work together.